vineetsoni17/Sudoku-Solver-using-Deep-Learning-Computer-Vision-and-Backtracking/README.md

 - Do not use handwritten sudoku.
 - To train the neural network again, uncomment '#main()' in the last line of three.py and run.
 Comment the 'main()' on the last line again.
 - The crop points in webcam feed to be given in the order top-left, bottom-left, bottom-right, and top-right.
+- The commented parts of codes were added during development, and were left, to make the process of updating faster.